Tigmanshu Dhulia

-Tigmanshu Dhulia (born 3 July 1967) is an Indian film dialogue writer, director, actor, screenwriter, producer and casting director known for his works in Hindi cinema and Television.
+Tigmanshu Dhulia (born 3 July 1967) is an Indian filmmaker and actor, known for his works in Hindi cinema and Television.
 He wrote the dialogue for the 1998 film Dil Se.., the first Bollywood film to chart in the UK top ten, and screened at the Berlin International Film Festival.
 His directing career has also garnered international recognition with the biographical film Paan Singh Tomar, premiered at the 2010 BFI London Film Festival and the thriller drama Saheb, Biwi Aur Gangster.

 Paan Singh Tomar eventually went on to win the National Film Award for Best Feature Film in 2012.
 His sequel film Saheb, Biwi Aur Gangster Returns gained critical acclaim.
 He is also well known for his role as Ramadhir Singh in Anurag Kashyap's modern cult film Gangs of Wasseypur.
 Dhulia holds a master's degree in theatre from the National School of Drama, at New Delhi.

 Early life and education

 Dhulia was born and raised in Allahabad, Uttar Pradesh, India, where his father was a judge at the Allahabad High Court, while his mother was a professor of Sanskrit.
 He is the youngest of three brothers, one of whom later joined the Navy, while the other is a former judge at the Supreme Court of India.
 He attended St Joseph's College, Allahabad, then Allahabad University where he majored in English, Economics and Modern History.
 After graduating in 1986 he took a master's degree in theatre at the National School of Drama in New Delhi, completing the course in 1989.
-His brother Sudhanshu Dhulia is a judge of the Supreme Court of India.
+His brother Sudhanshu Dhulia is a former judge of the Supreme Court of India.